mineartBryson/TaskManager/README.md

 # portfolio
-Using this repository to showcase some of my developer projects primarily focusing on Front End Development using React, JS,TS, HTML, and CSS.
+I am using this repository to showcase some of my developer projects primarily focusing on Front End Development using React, JS,TS, HTML, and CSS.
+You will find separate sections below for each of the projects included in this portfolio.
+I intend to discuss the technology used for development, the purpose that the project served, a lessons learned, and also a brief description on how the project works and what functionality it brings.
+I will end this overview by saying that these projects may still be in development and have features that are yet to be implemented.